 Powdery mildew of southern peas is a fairly common issue.
 Usually, it doesn’t damage early planted peas, but it can destroy a late summer or fall crop.
 It is important to recognize the symptoms of southern peas with powdery mildew in order to come up with a management plan before the problem becomes too severe.
 The following article contains southern pea powdery mildew info and suggestions regarding southern pea powdery mildew control.

 Symptoms of Powdery Mildew of Southern Peas

 Powdery mildew affects a litany of other crops.
 In the case of southern peas with powdery mildew, the fungus Erysiphe polygoni is the culprit.
-This fungus appears as a tell-tale light grey to almost white powdery growth on the surface of leaves, pods and occasionally the stems of the plant.
-New plant growth becomes contorted, dwarfed and may yellow and drop.
+This fungus appears as a tell-tale light gray to almost white powdery growth on the surface of leaves, pods, and occasionally the stems of the plant.
+New plant growth becomes contorted, dwarfed, and may yellow and drop.
 Pods are twisted and stunted.
 As the disease progresses, the entire plant may turn yellow and defoliate.

 Powdery mildew of southern peas is most common on older leaves and stems.
 The talc-like powdery mildew is made up of spores that are blown by the wind to infect nearby plants.
 As severe infections defoliate beans, yield reduction is reduced.
 The pods that do form develop purplish spotting and become distorted, thus unsalable.
 For commercial growers, this infection can be a huge economic loss.